-My scholarship is rooted in Black studies, in particular Black feminism, although my study will have divergent aims towards other fields–– such as queer studies and occult studies –– that acknowledge the possibility and actuality of obscure, phantasmal worlds that are outside of the dominant, colonial conception of material realities.
-I look specifically at works on speculations, mostly within the last two decades.
-In the way Black speculative arts repurpose, re-tell, re-explain centuries of the same anti-Black violence, they are at once exposing the limits of this violent cycle while also showing what is after or under this cycle through speculating an alternative existence.
+My scholarship is rooted in Black studies, in particular Black feminism, although my study has divergent aims towards other fields–– such as queer studies and occult studies –– that acknowledge the possibility and actuality of obscure, phantasmal worlds that are outside of the dominant, colonial conception of material realities.
+I study the ways contemporary Black speculative and surreal arts repurpose, re-tell, re-explain centuries of the same anti-Black violence; they are at once exposing the limits of this violent cycle while also showing what is after or under this cycle through speculating an alternative existence.
 In other words, Black literary and visual arts expose these violent colonial material realities while moving towards practices of speculation, surrealism, and experimentation of alternative realities.

 With my projects I ask:

-How is this work or how can I be curious about alternative logics of being that cultivate time/space/place continuums that are alternative to (or even opposes) our “real world” continuum?
+How is this work or how can I be curious about alternative ways of being and knowing?
+And how can this alternative life be sustained in another world?

-Because of these alternative logics, what is made possible/what can be found in this world that is not possible/not found in our current reality?
+Because of these alternative ways of living, what is made possible/what can be found in this other world that is not possible/not found in our current reality?

-I’m open to collaborating with other artists, researchers, organizations, etc., who feel like we have complementary goals and missions.
+I’m open to collaborating with other artists, writers, researchers, and collectives who feel like we have complementary goals and missions.
 After exploring my body of work throughout this site and you want to work together, hit me up!